 The Treasury focuses on the top 12 US trading partners as capturing the bulk of US trade.
 But beyond the 12 are several Southeast Asian economies – Singapore, Vietnam, Malaysia, Hong Kong, Thailand.
 The combined current account surplus of these countries in 2017 was $141.5bn.
 The Treasury should expand the list of trading partners examined to 20 to include these major economies.
 As Senator Everett Dirksen allegedly said, ‘A billion here, a billion there, and pretty soon you’re talking real money.’

 To get on the monitoring list, an economy must meet two of the three criteria.
-The Treasury treats the three as having equal weight.
+The Treasury treats the three as having equal weight the three.
 This results in perverse outcomes.
 A material current account surplus and persistent intervention are far more important.
 Almost all economists dismiss the relevance of bilateral balances.
 The three criteria ought to be reweighted.

 India was on past monitoring lists because of a large bilateral surplus and a build-up in reserves.
 But India runs a current account deficit.
 It is difficult to argue a country with a current account deficit is mercantilist or pursuing unfair currency practices.
 Taiwan’s bilateral surplus with the US at the time of the last report was under $20bn and its intervention under 2% of GDP.
 Hence, Taiwan was not on the monitoring list, despite having a massive current account surplus of more than 14% of GDP.
 Taiwan’s surplus is persistent; its intervention over the years has been enormous.